dschro-1993/vehicle-api/README.md

 ## Application Overview

-The Application heavily uses the [AWS lambda PowerTools for Python](https://awslabs.github.io/aws-lambda-powertools-python/2.10.0/) (Introduced at [AWS re:Invent 2022](https://portal.awsevents.com/events/reInvent2022/sessions/opn306)).
+The Application heavily uses [AWS lambda PowerTools for Python](https://awslabs.github.io/aws-lambda-powertools-python/2.10.0/) (Introduced @[AWS re:Invent 2022](https://portal.awsevents.com/events/reInvent2022/sessions/opn306)).

-This way we avoid lots of DRY-Code and have access to lots of additional/helpful Utilities such as: tracer, loqqer, custom-metrics, ...
+This way we avoid lots of DRY-Code and have access to lots of additional/helpful Utilities such as:
+- custom-metrics
+- tracer
+- loqqer
+- ...

 The Application is structured as follows:
 ```
-vehicle_api:
+./vehicle_api:
   - api-resolver.py # Main Router/Controller for all HTTP-/REST-Endpoints
   - mapper.py       # Mapper between Entities/DTOs and vice versa
   - models.py       # Models -> all Input-/Output-Objects for API
   - dynamo.py       # Repository/Persistence-layer
 ```

 Every Endpoint is served by one main λ-Function.
-This has a few benefits:
+This has a few **benefits**:

 - Complexity of API is very low (Compared to: Bundle/Deploy and Maintain one Function per Endpoint)
 - Chance     of a cold start is heavily reduced

 ### Dependencies

-The Application uses the followinq Dependencies at Runtime:
+The Application uses the followinq Dependencies @Runtime:

 ```
 - aws-lambda-powertools (Contains Pydantic for Validation already)